Why Tech Needs its Own Mythology Now More Than Ever

 Additionally, graphic designers are the artists and poets that breathe visual life into the creation.
 They represent aesthetic beauty, and in many cases draw upon nature as references when designing their art.

-So, what type of magic are these modern-day gods and demigods creating in the world of tech?
+So, what type of magic are these modern-day wizards and magicians creating in the world of tech?

 Technology is a way of doing something better.
 It helps ease the burden of mankind, just as the gods created mankind to help ease the burden of labor in the mystical garden.